 • Picking between in-state and out-of-state colleges

-If you can live near the college, rent-free, or at low cost, then this clearly is the most cost-effective choice.
-Perhaps you have family members who, although they can’t otherwise help you with college, will allow you to live with them while you pursue your education.
-Or maybe you could rent a cost-effective apartment near a community college or other school that doesn’t require freshmen to live in a dorm.
+If you can live near the college rent-free, or at low cost, then this is likely the most cost-effective choice.
+Perhaps you have family members who live near a college and will allow you to live with them while you pursue your education.
+Or, maybe you could rent a low-cost apartment near a community college or other school that doesn’t require freshmen to live in a dorm.

-Prices get even more reasonable if you attend school in your home state and receive in-state tuition; The average cost of in-state tuition and fees was $10,230.
+Public colleges are, generally speaking, less expensive than private colleges.
+Tuition and fees for the 2022-2023 academic year averaged $39,400 at private colleges and $28,240 at public colleges (for out-of-state residents).
+Prices get even more reasonable if you attend school in your home state and receive in-state tuition — the average cost of in-state tuition and fees was $10,940.

-In general, in-state universities are more affordable than going out of state.
-But the difference between out-of-state and in-state students can vary widely, so check into your colleges of choice for confirmation.
-Factor in traveling costs for out-of-state options and also consider online college programs where you can take classes no matter where you are located.
+Generally, in-state universities are more affordable than going out of state.
+But the difference between tuition for out-of-state and in-state students can vary widely, so check into your colleges of choice for confirmation.
+You’ll also want to factor in traveling costs for out-of-state options and consider online college programs where you can take classes no matter where you are located.

 Need to fund your education?

 Grant funding can come from multiple sources, including state agencies, local organizations, corporations, and more.
 And as with scholarships, this is money you don’t typically need to pay back.
 The biggest source of college grant funding comes from the federal government, and one of the best known is the Pell Grant .

 • Need-based grants which are based upon financial hardship